tpinetz/domain_adaption_by_iterative_reconstruction/readme.md

 - Store the images in a folder split into `Input` for the images and `Label` for the segmentation mask as evaluation.
 I named the files Pat_{pat_idx}_{slice_idx}.png.

 ## Running experiments
-1. Ensure the diffusion model is checked out with Git LFS (required assets).
+1. Train a GARD model using the repository of Fazekas.
 2. Update dataset and model folder paths in the configuration or scripts.
 3. Run the test-time adaptation script: